apache/paimon/docs/content/how-to/creating-catalogs.md

 By using Paimon Hive catalog, changes to the catalog will directly affect the corresponding Hive metastore.
 Tables created in such catalog can also be accessed directly from Hive.

+To use Hive catalog, Database name、Table name and Field names should be lower case.

 {{< tabs "hive-metastore-example" >}}

 {{< tab "Flink" >}}